PistonDevelopers/piston/learning materials/tutorial.md

 Before you can start coding, you need to build Piston:

 2. Clone https://github.com/PistonDevelopers/piston-workspace and follow the instructions to build Piston
-4. Copy symlinks from the 'piston-symlinks' folder in piston-workspace your project's 'target/cpu-vendor-os/lib' folder
+4. Copy symlinks from the 'piston-symlinks' folder in piston-workspace to your project's 'target/cpu-vendor-os/lib' folder

 You are now ready for making a game in Rust!